-3.5 Educational Programs: Undergraduate Programs
+3.5 Undergraduate Educational Programs

-- 3.5.1 The institution identifies college-level general education competencies and the extent to which graduates have attained them.
-(College-level competencies) - 3.5.2 At least 25 percent of the credit hours required for the degree are earned through instruction offered by the institution awarding the degree.
-In the case of undergraduate degree programs offered through joint, cooperative, or consortia arrangements, the student earns 25 percent of the credits required for the degree through instruction offered by the participating institutions.
-(See Commission policy "The Transfer or Transcripting of Academic Credit.")
-(Institutional credits for a degree) - 3.5.3 The institution defines and publishes requirements for its undergraduate programs, including its general education components.
+- 3.5.1 The institution identifies college-level general education competencies and the extent to which students have attained them.
+(General education competencies) - 3.5.2 At least 25 percent of the credit hours required for the degree are earned through instruction offered by the institution awarding the degree.
+(See Commission policy "Agreements Involving Joint and Dual Academic Awards: Policy and Procedures.")
+(Institutional credits for a degree) - 3.5.3 The institution publishes requirements for its undergraduate programs, including its general education components.
 These requirements conform to commonly accepted standards and practices for degree programs.
+(See Commission policy "The Quality and Integrity of Undergraduate Degrees.")
 (Undergraduate program requirements)

-3.5.4 At least 25 percent of the discipline course hours in each major at the baccalaureate level are taught by faculty members holding the terminal degree-usually the earned doctorate-in the discipline, or the equivalent of the terminal degree.
+3.5.4 At least 25 percent of the course hours in each major at the baccalaureate level are taught by faculty members holding an appropriate terminal degree-usually the earned doctorate or the equivalent of the terminal degree.
 (Terminal degrees of faculty)

-3.6 Educational Programs: Graduate and Post-Baccalaureate Professional Programs
+3.6 Graduate and Post-Baccalaureate Professional Programs

 - 3.6.1 The institution's post-baccalaureate professional degree programs, master's and doctoral degree programs, are progressively more advanced in academic content than its undergraduate programs.
 (Post-baccalaureate program rigor) - 3.6.2 The institution structures its graduate curricula (1) to include knowledge of the literature of the discipline and (2) to ensure ongoing student engagement in research and/or appropriate professional practice and training experiences.
-(Graduate curriculum) - 3.6.3 The majority of credits toward a graduate or a post-baccalaureate professional degree are earned through instruction offered by the institution awarding the degree.
-In the case of graduate and post-baccalaureate professional degree programs offered through joint, cooperative, or consortial arrangements, the student earns a majority of credits through instruction offered by the participating institutions.
-(See Commission policy "The Transfer or Transcripting of Academic Credit.")
-(Institutional credits for a degree) - 3.6.4 The institution defines and publishes requirements for its graduate and post-baccalaureate professional programs.
+(Graduate curriculum) - 3.6.3 At least one-third of credits toward a graduate or a post-baccalaureate professional degree are earned through instruction offered by the institution awarding the degree.
+(See Commission policy "Agreements Involving Joint and Dual Academic Awards: Policy and Procedures.")
+(Institutional credits for a graduate degree) - 3.6.4 The institution defines and publishes requirements for its graduate and post-baccalaureate professional programs.
 These requirements conform to commonly accepted standards and practices for degree programs.
 (Post-baccalaureate program requirements)